Community Care North Bucks (CCNB) is a Charitable Incorporated Organisation (charity number 1172135) operating in North Bucks.

 The Trustees review all the policies and procedures of the Charity annually or earlier if needed.
 These include a risk assessment so that risks to the Charity are identified and managed.

-The Charity is run by volunteers: there is one paid member of staff and there are 75 volunteers involved.
+The Charity is primarily run by volunteers: there is one paid member of staff and there are 79 volunteers involved.

-The economic landscape continues to be uncertain and Trustees have kept the finances of the charity under constant review.
-It is good to report that the finances do remain in a good position.
-Income for the year was £54,865.08 with expenditure at £57,016.07 leaving a small deficit of £2,150.99.
-With the reserves of £39,247.58 we are carrying forward £64907.93 which equates to 14 months expenditure
+The economic landscape continues to be challenging and Trustees have needed to keep the finances of the charity under constant review.
+It is good to report that the finances remain in a sound position.
+Income for the year was £60,226.78 with expenditure at £54,396.18 giving a surplus of £5830.60.
+With the reserves of £39,325.44 we are carrying forward £70,738.53 which equates to 15 months expenditure

 The aim of Trustees is to ensure CCNB remains sustainable and Trustees have an agreed reserves policy which is reviewed each year.
 The funding received by CCNB is not consistent throughout the year.
 Grants applied for can be unsuccessful as well as successful.
-Trustees have determined therefore to work towards maintaining a charity reserve of two years expenditure.
+Trustees have determined to maintain a charity reserve of one year’s expenditure.
 A specific action plan is required if the reserves fall to 6 months.
-At present the reserves stand at 14 months
+At present the reserves stand at 15 months

 This level of reserve will provide a sufficient buffer to maintain the service provided should funding decrease or cease for a period